jscottsmith/react-scroll-parallax/documentation/docs/usage/next-13.md

     └── providers.tsx
 ```

-In this file wrap the children in a `<ParallaxProvider>` and mark it as a client component.
+In this file, wrap the children in a `<ParallaxProvider>` and mark it as a client component.

 :::info
 You may add any additional providers you need for your app here in the future.